chrissuarez/Resource-Management-App-Script/AI Prompt to improve Resource Managment dashboard.md

 You are helping me refactor a Google Apps Script file (code.gs) for a resource management spreadsheet.
 The goal is to make the script versatile so it can be easily adapted by other teams.

-Currently, the script has team-specific business logic, sheet names, and email labels hard-coded directly into the code.
-We need to refactor this by moving all this configuration into the spreadsheet itself (primarily into a sheet named Config), turning code.gs into a generic "engine" that reads its instructions from the spreadsheet.
+We have already refactored the importDataFromEmails function to read its settings from the Config sheet.

+Now, we must continue refactoring the rest of the script to move all other hard-coded, team-specific logic into the Config sheet, turning code.gs into a generic "engine."

 Your Task & Rules:
 I will break this refactor into several phases.